 Tax attorneys can resolve complex tax issues.
-If you’re dealing with a serious tax debt issue, you need an experienced professional on your side.
+If you’re dealing with a serious back tax issue, you need an experienced professional on your side.
 Tax attorneys specialize in resolving high-level tax problems like wage garnishments, tax liens and levies, and penalty abatement.
 These knowledgeable tax professionals can also investigate your case thoroughly and advise you about the best course of action for your situation.

 Tax lawyers can save you pennies on the dollar.
 If you can’t afford to pay your back taxes, it’s easy to assume that you’ll be in debt forever.
 However, tax lawyers can negotiate agreements with the IRS, such as offers in compromise, that allow you to pay less than your total balance.
-As a result, you can save hundreds or thousands of dollars while resolving your tax debt at the same time.
+As a result, you can save hundreds or thousands of dollars while resolving your back taxes at the same time.

 Tax attorneys can guide you through an audit.
 Receiving an audit notice from the IRS is never pleasant.
 If you’re not sure how to handle the agency’s requests or if you’re concerned about revealing incriminating information, talk with a tax lawyer.
 Tax attorneys understand how to negotiate audits and can assist you through the process with minimal stress.

 Tax lawyers can represent you in court.
 If your back taxes lead to criminal charges or tax fraud issues, you need a legal expert to guide you through the process.
 Tax lawyers have the knowledge and experience necessary to build an effective case, represent you in front of the IRS, and even defend you in court.